muggin/dl-notes/notes/jointly-learn-to-align-and-translate.md

   - Allows to summarize past and future contexts of a given word
 - Decoder is a single layer uni-directional recurrent network with GRU units
 - Similarity function between annotation and hidden state implemented as one layer Perceptron
+- Context vector is computed using the previous hidden state of the Decoder
+- Hidden state is computed after the context vector for the given time step is created
 - All components (including Perceptron) trained jointly to maximize prob of target given source
 - Method allows modeling non-monotonic alignments between source and target sequences
 - Annotation weights can be visualized to show the alignment between source and targer sequences